The Powerful Message Behind Awkwafina's Premiere Pout

 The actress swapped in her Versace co-ordinates and Ellen DeGeneres-style pixie blonde wig, worn in the film by her wealthy character, Peik Lin, for a pale-pink, long-sleeve Reem Acra gown, David Webb jewelry and Giuseppe Zanotti shoes.
 The ensemble was complemented by long, wavy, brunette tresses and a bold makeup look, courtesy of artist Kirin Bhatty on behalf of Dior.

-The rapper's premiere look may be in stark contrast to her character's, but the inspiration behind it aligned well with one of the film's theme: cultural empowerment.
+The rapper's premiere look may be in stark contrast to her character's, but the inspiration behind it aligned well with one of the film's themes: cultural empowerment.

 "I was really inspired by the color red as it is very important in Asian culture, and it's always been very important to me as a South Asian woman," said Kirin in a press release.
 "I thought that putting this look together in this way was a beautiful way to honor it."